Nailing the Security Audit with RRCU

 Next steps

-• If you are the integration owner, proceed to Integrate your Buildkite instance for instructions on integrating Buildkite with ConductorOne.
+• If you are the connector owner, proceed to Configure your Buildkite connector for instructions on integrating Buildkite with ConductorOne.

-A user with the Integration Administrator or Super Administrator role in ConductorOne and Team with read membership access in Buildkite must perform this task.
+A user with the Connector Administrator or Super Administrator role in ConductorOne and Team with read membership access in Buildkite must perform this task.

 ConductorOne uses personal API access tokens to manage access.